Summer sale: 30% off your English certificate

 Speak with friends or with an English teacher to talk about common English proficiency exam topics and to practise answering questions.
 An English teacher can give valuable feedback, and you can even record yourself and listen back and set targets.

-The examiner knows that you might be nervous, and this can even help you to perform better.
-However, some recommend a nice glass of wine before – but not a whole bottle – to help you relax!
+The examiner knows that you may be nervous, and this may actually help you do better.
+It can also be beneficial if you try to relax before the exam, e.g. by talking to friends, reading or listening to music.
+(Some even recommend drinking a nice glass of wine beforehand – but not a whole bottle!)

 Try to have a natural experience with the examiner, smile and keep good eye contact.
 Don’t worry if the examiner records the exam, and they will also make notes.
 This is natural and they are not simply making notes of your mistakes.
 Just try to interact naturally.
 Imagine you’re talking to a friendly and interesting stranger in a pub!